 Qualifying Meets and their reimbursements are as follows:

-Trials for USA Swimming National Teams $500
+Olympic Trials $600

 Major National and International swimming $500

-competitions for disability swimming
+competitions for disability swimming (not otherwise funded)

-Major National/International swimming $500

-competitions not funded by USA Swimming

-US Open Championship $350
+US Open Championship (if more than 3 days) $500

+Senior Nationals $500

-Senior Nationals (short and long course) $350
+Junior Nationals (long course) $400

-Junior Nationals (short and long course) $300
+Junior Nationals (short course) $250

 Open Water National Championships $300

-NCSA Junior Nationals $200

 Relay Only – ½ the eligible amount at the above listed meets only

-(If the overall requests exceed the budgeted amount for the season, reimbursements will be prorated.)

 If a swimmer competes in two meets which are held consecutively in the same vicinity, the swimmer may be reimbursed the full amount for one of the meets and no more than 50% for the second meet.
 An athlete may request not more than two reimbursements per season.

 Swimmers having been registered with Michigan Swimming for four (4) years or more, either continuously or discontinuously, shall be eligible for 100% of the share; three (3) years for 75% of the share; two (2) years for 50% of the share; one (1) year for 25% of the share.
 The dollar value of the share will be based on the current Michigan Swimming Inc. budget.
 It is up to the individual completing the form to list the number of years attached to Michigan Swimming.
 If this is not completed or is partially completed then the reimbursement will be based on the information provided on the form.
 Separate forms must be completed for each meet.